JuliaPraxis/Naming/wordchoice.md

 algorithm | method | an identification of the algorithm
 ||
-result | solution | the outcome of an evalution solution | result | a solution state for a problem
+result | solution | the outcome of an evalution solution | result | the resolution of a problem
 | |
 | |